axoflow/axosyslog-core-docs/content/docs/chapter-parsers/chapter-patterndb/reference-parsers-pattern-databases/reference-patterndb-schemes/_index.md

 ---
-title: "The syslog-ng pattern database format"
+title: "The pattern database format"
 weight:  500
 ---
 <!-- DISCLAIMER: This file is based on the syslog-ng Open Source Edition documentation https://github.com/balabit/syslog-ng-ose-guides/commit/2f4a52ee61d1ea9ad27cb4f3168b95408fddfdf2 and is used under the terms of The syslog-ng Open Source Edition Documentation License.
 The file has been modified by Axoflow. -->